veraPDF/veraPDF.github.io/gui/index.md

 | Policy                | Perform a Policy check alongside validation and feature extraction.                    |
 {:.table .table-striped}

-If Policy is chosed the "Choose Policy" is activated, the user can then press this and load a [policy schematron file](/policy).
+If Policy is selected the "Choose Policy" button is activated, the user can use this to load a [policy schematron file](/policy).

 The Fix Metadata checkbox determines whether the software will attempt to ammend the PDF document metadata to ensure it is compliant whith the PDF/A specification.